inlined/mygration/README.md

 A few things are noticeably different in this structure:

-1. We no longer use the legacy `"keywords"` array
+1. We no longer use the legacy `"keywords"` string. `"keywords"` in Firebase is the value of `"keywords_list"` in Parse.
-2. The values from `"keywords_list"` are stored in a different location so we can look up blogs related to a `"googleio"` by reading the keys under `"/keywords/googleio"`
+2. The values from `"keywords_list"` are stored in a different location so we can look up blogs related to a `"googleio"` by reading the keys under `"/keywords/googleio"`.
+We also have `"keywords"` inside the blog post.
+This lets us clean up a blog post by knowing all of its references under `"keywords"` and lets us display a blog post's keywords inline if we want.

 Migrator can help us do this very easily in 3 steps: